 Please note that if you use our service via a marketplace, the answers to some of these FAQs might not be applicable.

-Apache Kafka is software with defined topics (think of a topic as a category).
-Applications may connect to this system and transfer a message onto the topic.
-A message can include any kind of information; for example, information about an event that has happened on your website.
-Alternatively, it could just be a simple text message that is supposed to trigger an event.
-Another application connects to the system and processes messages from a topic.
+The applications sending messages to Apache Kafka are called producers.
+A message can include any information; for example, information about an event on your website, or it could just be a simple text message that is supposed to trigger an event.
+Applications that connect to Kafka and read the data are called consumers.

 A complete beginner guide for Apache Kafka can be found here .

 Zookeeper is a top-level software developed by Apache that acts as a centralized service, keeping track of the status of the Kafka cluster nodes and of Kafka topics, partitions, etc. All of our plans have a managed Zookeeper cluster.
 More information about Zookeeper can be found here .

 You should use the following ports: